Seyi-Akinsanya/Superstore-Weekly-Revenue-Report/Semantic Model Documentation.md

 ## :pushpin: 1.0 Overview

-This Power BI semantic model is designed for a **business intelligence solution** that integrates sales, forecast, location, and customer data for analytical reporting.
+This Power BI semantic model is designed to provide sales, profitability, location, and customer data for analytical reporting.
 The schema follows a **star schema design**, ensuring optimal performance and usability for reporting needs.

-The model is structured with **fact tables** containing transactional data and **dimension tables** providing contextual information for analysis.
+The model is structured with **fact tables** containing transactional and forecast data & **dimension tables** providing contextual information for analysis.

+This model is owned by Seyi Akinsanya who can be reached at akinsanyaseyi225@gmail.com for further inquiries.
+It is loacted in the Portfolio Projects Workspace

 ***